Ghini/ghini.desktop/doc/report.rst

 The formatter engine combines selection and formatter template to produce a report.
 Each formatter template indicates the iteration domain, that is what kind of collection objects you focus on, in your report.
-In the above example, we are using Mako to report about individual plants, producing —per plant— a postscript label with a QR code.
+In the above example, we are using Jinja2 to report about individual plants, producing —per plant— a postscript label with a QR code.

 Expand the ``Options`` section to see what extra parameters your selected template may require or expect.